North–South differences in the Korean language: Auxiliaries

 In the above, in the rules of the South, auxiliaries coming after -아/-어 or an adnominal form allow the space before them to be omitted, but the space after -고 cannot be omitted.

-Words indicating a single concept
+Compound nouns

-Words formed from two or more words that indicate a single concept in principle are written with spaces in the South, as in Western languages, and without spaces in the North, as in Chinese and Japanese.
+Compound nouns that indicate a single concept in principle are written with spaces in the South, as in English, and without spaces in the North, as in other Germanic languages like German.